Conservative Party (UK): 1997–2010: Political wilderness

-In 2001, Iain Duncan Smith was elected leader of the Conservative Party.
-Although Duncan Smith was a strong Eurosceptic, the issue did not define his leadership.
-During his tenure, Europe ceased to be an issue of division in the party as it united behind calls for a referendum on the proposed European Union Constitution.

-However, before he could lead the party into a general election, Duncan Smith lost the vote on a motion of no confidence by MPs who felt that the party would not be returned to government under his leadership.
+In 2001 Iain Duncan Smith was elected leader of the party.
+Although Duncan Smith was a strong Eurosceptic, during his tenure, Europe ceased to be an issue of division in the party as it united behind calls for a referendum on the proposed European Union Constitution.
+However, before he could lead the party into a general election, Duncan Smith lost the vote on a motion of no confidence by MPs.
 This was despite the Conservative support equalling that of Labour in the months leading up to his departure from the leadership.